Here’s a list of Accelerated Reader levels by color. Find AR books according to your child’s reading level and purchase them for less here too!

 Click on the box / book in the intended level to search books in that color and purchase.

-I hope this helps in your quest to find and understand AR reading levels or Accelerated Reader levels by color and purchase appropriate books for your child and have them work toward the higher levels.
+I hope this helps in your quest to find and understand AR reading levels or Accelerated Reader levels by color.

 - To make reading really fun create a reading nook at home.
 They’ll love it.

 - Light Blue Level .1-1.5